How to Half Double Crochet (hdc) – Tutorial and Video

 Half double crochets are abbreviated as “hdc” in written patterns and represented by a “T” in charts.

-Here’s a stitch chart for a small swatch:
+Here’s a stitch chart for a small crochet swatch with five rows of hdc stitches:

 Parts of a Half Double Crochet Stitch

-We won’t use it during the Newbie Series, but as you become a more advanced crocheter, you’ll start to see patterns that utilize the third loops.
+We won’t use it during the Newbie Series, but as you become a more advanced crocheter, you’ll start to see patterns that utilize the third loops or the camel stitch.
 Here’s a cute knit-look blanket that used the third loops.

 Like with the single crochet stitch, if a pattern doesn’t specify which loops you need to crochet into, just assume it’s both loops (front and back).